Alice Martemucci

 98% of the benzo(a)pyrene produced in the industrial area comes from the Ilva coke ovens.
 It is, in fact, impossible to think of a compatibility between the coke ovens and a city that lives close to the industry.
 In Taranto many associations and committees have long supported the closure of the hot area.

 What could be the solution?
-The goal is to transform the approximately 4.000.000 square meters of the hot area into a new part of the city that sees its extraordinary environmental resources enhanced.
+The goal is to transform the approximately 4.000.000 square meters of the hot area into a new part of the city that leverages its extraordinary environmental resources.

-In this area, which overlooks the Mar Piccolo, it will finally be possible to give space and impetus to that tourist resource of the Taras Magna Graecia and the Tarentum Latina, given that many archaeological sites overlook that body of water that could benefit from various facilities: free time, culture, nautical.
-The core of the project is the creation of a large renewable energy park that will be characterized by industrial archaeology buildings recovered for new uses, spaces equipped for sports and free time, commercial and tertiary activities.
+In this area, overlooking the Mar Piccolo, it will finally be possible to give space and boost to the tourism resource of the Magna Graecia Taras and the Latin Tarentum, given that many archaeological sites overlook this body of water, which could benefit from a variety of facilities: leisure, culture, and boating.
+The project's core is the creation of a large renewable energy park, which will feature industrial archaeology buildings repurposed for new uses, spaces equipped for sports and recreation, and commercial and service industries.

 Goals: